All Episodes

 I said, This is like everything else about this, this is not legitimate.

-And this, just to refresh your memory with my analysis and observation.
+And this, just to refresh your memory with my analysis and observation, a little girl of early teenage stood up.

-Obama said, when do you go back to school?
+Obama said, When do you go back to school?

-She said September 3rd.
+She said, September 3rd.

-When I was walking in, I saw all of these signs opposing health care reform.
+You know, her question was: when I was walking in, I saw all of these signs opposing health care reform.

-Mean signs, mean signs, opposing health care reform.
+Mean signs, mean signs opposing health care reform.

 Why aren't people against something that will make their lives better?